skipjac/pull-zendesk-forums/README.md

 require 'uri'

-Just set the the following in the code. user email and password local directory
+Just set the following in the code. user email and password local directory
 Your Zendesk URL